Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Timeline: 1–3 weeks for translation

-Delay 1: Missing translation of marriage certificate
+Delay 1: Missing or incorrect apostille on marriage certificate

 Delay 2: Insufficient proof of cohabitation or financial capacity